Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-vision.md

 -   [Deep Learning Based Face Recognition](face-recognition.md)

-    You can register, unregister and recognize a face in your application with more accuracy, which uses Deep Learning technique.
+    You can register, unregister and recognize a face in your application with more accuracy, which uses deep learning technique.

 -   [Face Detection, Recognition, and Tracking](face-detection.md)